ron-rs/ron-reboot/README.md

 ## Contributions

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed according to the license of this project (The Unlicense), without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed according to the license of this project (Apache-2.0), without any additional terms or conditions.